datawire/ambassador-docs/docs/emissary/1.13/topics/running/debugging.md

 ## Examine Pod and container contents

-You can examine the contents of the Ambassador Pod for issues, such as if volume mounts are correct and TLS certificates are present in the required directory, to determine if the Pod has the latest Ambassador configuration, or if the generated Envoy configuration is correct or as expected.
+You can examine the contents of the $productName$ Pod for issues, such as if volume mounts are correct and TLS certificates are present in the required directory, to determine if the Pod has the latest $productName$ configuration, or if the generated Envoy configuration is correct or as expected.
 In these instructions, we will look for problems related to the Envoy configuration.

-1. To look into an Ambassador Pod, use the container shell with the `kube-exec` and the `/bin/sh` commands.
+1. To look into an $productName$ Pod, use the container shell with the `kube-exec` and the `/bin/sh` commands.
 For example, `kubectl exec -it -n ambassador <ambassador-pod-name> -- /bin/sh`
 2. Determine the latest configuration.
 If you haven't overridden the configuration directory, the latest configuration will be in `/ambassador/snapshots`.
-If you have overridden it, Ambassador saves configurations in `$AMBASSADOR_CONFIG_BASE_DIR/snapshots`.
+If you have overridden it, $productName$ saves configurations in `$AMBASSADOR_CONFIG_BASE_DIR/snapshots`.

     In the snapshots directory:

-    * `snapshot.yaml` contains the full input configuration that Ambassador has found;
+    * `snapshot.yaml` contains the full input configuration that $productName$ has found;
-    * `aconf.json` contains the Ambassador configuration extracted from the snapshot;
+    * `aconf.json` contains the $productName$ configuration extracted from the snapshot;
-    * `ir.json` contains the IR constructed from the Ambassador configuration; and
+    * `ir.json` contains the IR constructed from the $productName$ configuration; and
     * `econf.json`contains the Envoy configuration generated from the IR.

     The Envoy configuration is then split into `$AMBASSADOR_CONFIG_BASE_DIR/bootstrap-ads.json` and `$AMBASSADOR_CONFIG_BASE_DIR/envoy/envoy.json`, which are the actual input files handed to Envoy.